IzumiChino/HmoePioneer/README.md

 GhosTCP is a program for Windows that protects the TCP connections from being interfered.

 ## Run as Client
-run tcpioneer.exe to start the program
+run HmoePioneer.exe to start the program
 ## Run as Service
-run install.bat to install the service
+run startup.bat to install the service

 ## How to configure
 ```